 Participants

-Ninety-five University of Southern Mississippi undergraduates participated in this study for partial course credit.
-All participants were native English speakers with normal or corrected-to-normal vision.
+Ninety-five University of Southern Mississippi undergraduates participated in for partial course credit.
+All were native English speakers with normal or corrected-to-normal vision.
 [Add Experiment 1 participant demographics.]

 Materials

-The stimuli used were one-hundred-eighty associative word pairs originally used by Maxwell and Huff (in press).
-Pairs were taken from the University of South Florida Free Association Norms (Nelson et al., 2004).
-These pairs consisted of 40 forward associate pairs (e.g., credit-card), 40 backward associate pairs (e.g., card-credit), 40 symmetrical associate pairs (e.g., salt-pepper), 40 unrelated pairs (e.g. art-lion),, and 20 buffer pairs that were not tested to control for primacy and recency effects.
-The word pairs were divided evenly into two study blocks, each containing 20 forward, backward, symmetrical, and unrelated pairs and 10 buffer pairs, for a total of 90 pairs in each list.
-All participants saw both lists presented separately in study-test blocks, and the order of the lists was counterbalanced across participants.
+The stimuli used were 180 associative word pairs originally used by Maxwell and Huff (in press).
+Pairs were taken from the University of South Florida Free Association Norms (Nelson et al., 2004) and consisted of 40 forward associate pairs (e.g., credit-card), 40 backward associate pairs (e.g., card-credit), 40 symmetrical associate pairs (e.g., salt-pepper), 40 unrelated pairs (e.g. art-lion), and 20 weakly related, non-tested buffer pairs that were used to control for primacy and recency effects.
+Pairs were divided evenly into two study blocks, each containing 20 forward, backward, symmetrical, and unrelated pairs and 10 buffer pairs, for a total of 90 pairs in each list.
+All participants saw both lists presented in separate study-test blocks, the order of which was counterbalanced across participants.
 Each list began and ended with five buffer pairs, with the other pairs randomized anew for each participant.

 Associative pair types were equated on associative strength (i.e., FAS and BAS) using the Nelson et al. (2004) free-association norms.
-Additionally, these pairs were designed to control for lexical and semantic properties that could potentially influence recall ability, including word length, SUBTLEX frequency (Brysbaert & New, 2009), and concreteness values from derived from the English Lexicon Project (Balota et al., 2007).
+Additionally, these pairs were designed to control for lexical and semantic properties that could potentially influence recall ability, including word length, SUBTLEX frequency (Brysbaert & New, 2009), and concreteness values from derived from the English Lexicon Project (Balota et al., 2007; Maxwell & Huff, in press; Table 1).
 Further, the two study blocks were also matched on each of these properties.
 Thus, mean associative overlap and lexical/semantic properties were equivalent between direction types and across study blocks.
 Finally, counterbalanced versions of the study lists were created that switched the order of the word pairs (i.e., forest-tree vs. tree-forest).
 As a result, forward pairs from one counterbalance became backward pairs on another and vice versa.
 Alternating pair direction allowed for greater control of item differences, particularly on forward and backward pairs, as the same items were used in both the forward and backward directions across counterbalances.
 Pair order was similarly flipped and counterbalanced across unrelated and symmetrical pairs.

 The cued-recall test in each block contained all 80 cue words from the studied pairs minus the buffer pairs which were not tested.
 The cue word was shown next to a question mark that had replaced the target word.
-The order of the test was randomly anew for each participant.
+The order of the test was randomized anew for each participant.

 Procedure